 I'VE BEEN SELF-PUBLISHING SINCE 2004

 Yuwanda Black, the course creator, has been self-publishing non-fiction since 2004.
 She has written and self-published over 100 books (fiction and non-fiction); developed half a dozen online courses; and taught on-site seminars.

 Yuwanda divulges her successes and failures, so you'll be able to hit the ground running as an indie publisher, avoiding the mistakes many newbies make and enjoying success that much sooner.

 WHAT YOU WILL LEARN IN THIS SELF-PUBLISHING COURSE

 See the "About This Course" section below.
-You'll see exacttly what's included.
+You'll see exactly what's included.

 Yuwanda Black is the publisher of InkwellEditorial.com, a blog devoted to teaching others how to make money writing -- for themselves as self-publishers, course developers, bloggers or affiliate marketers; or for clients as a freelance writer.

 Ms. Black is also a traditionally published author.
-Her book, The Ultimate Freelancer's Guidebook: Learn How to Land the Best Jobs, Build Your Brand, and Be Your Own Boss (Adams Media, a division of Simon & Schuster), can be found online at major outlets like Amazon and Barnes & Noble, in addition to bookstores.
+Her book, The Ultimate Freelancer's Guidebook: Learn How to Land the Best Jobs, Build Your Brand, and Be Your Own Boss (Simon & Schuster), can be found online at major outlets like Amazon and Barnes & Noble, in addition to bookstores.

-Yuwanda is American, but lives internationally part of the year (in Jamaica).
+Yuwanda is American, but lives in the Caribbean part of the year.
 Photo: The indescribable beauty of Jamaica.

 I've built and taught online courses, and I've built and run an online business.
 I've taken several online courses as well, considering them investments in developing my first federally-recognised (S-Corp) online business.